Best holiday rental deals in Luxembourg

 Holiday Letting Price Information in Luxembourg

-We rendered price information data on the above graph to give you more insights on prices in Luxembourg.
-Prices reach a peak a week in December.
-The price per night in a holiday letting in Luxembourg this week (22/12 - 29/12) costs on average £91.
-The week with the lowest average prices is in September (14/09 - 21/09).
+We summarised price information data in the above graph to give you more insights into prices in Luxembourg.
+Prices reach their peak during one week in December.
+The average price per night in a holiday letting in Luxembourg this week (22/12 - 29/12) is £100.
+The week with the lowest average prices is in September (28/09 - 05/10).

 Holiday Home Availability Information in Luxembourg

 The availability graph shows the percentage of available rentals in Luxembourg.
-Be careful if you plan to go to Luxembourg in December, as it comprises the busiest week of the next 6 months (22/12 - 29/12).
-Conversely, you will find the highest percentage of available offers in Luxembourgin July (06/07 - 13/07).
+Be careful if you plan to go to Luxembourg in December, as it is the busiest week of the next 6 months (22/12 - 29/12).
+Conversely, you will find the highest percentage of available offers in Luxembourg in September (14/09 - 21/09).

 Holiday lettings in the uniquely charming Grand Duchy of Luxembourg